 Step 6: Replace the Fill Plug and Wipe Excess Oils

 And that's all she wrote.
 This is a relatively easy preventative maintenance procedure, assuming you have the right tools.

 Now that you're finished, clean up all your tools and properly dispose of your old gear oil.

-Make note in your auto records of the day, mileage, and type of fluid you used for future references.
+Note in your auto records the day, mileage, and type of fluid you used for future references.